 Salaries are intended to provide predictable, competitive compensation that aligns with our policy of attracting, motivating, and retaining highly qualified executives.
 The compensation committee establishes base salaries for our executives by considering the scope of their responsibilities, performance and accomplishments, as well as peer company compensation data.
 The compensation committee may also take into account an individual's experience level, market factors and internal equity considerations.
 Base salaries are reviewed on an annual basis as part of our performance and compensation review process, and are modified by the compensation committee as appropriate based on the foregoing factors.
-In February 2012, the compensation committee determined that it was appropriate to increase the annual base salary of Mr. Daane to \$800,000 from \$750,000 and of Mr. Pasek to \$420,00 from \$400,000, based on peer company compensation data for their positions.
-Messrs.
-Bibaud and Waters joined the company in June 2012 and January 2012, respectively, and the compensation committee set their base salaries based on peer company compensation data and consideration of compensation paid by prior employers.
-Mr. Waters' salary was increased in June 2012 based on the compensation committee's reassessment of the competitiveness of his compensation in light of his performance and scope of responsibilities.
-Mr. Nelson's base salary reflects an increase due to his promotion on August 1, 2012 to the position of Senior Vice President, Worldwide Sales.
+In February 2013, the compensation committee determined that it was appropriate to increase the annual base salary of Mr. Howe to \$375,000 from \$350,000 and of Mr. Waters to \$375,000 from \$360,000, based on peer company compensation data for their positions.